 I can see no other escape from this dilemma … than that some of us should venture to embark on a synthesis of facts and theories, albeit with second-hand and incomplete knowledge of some of them—and at the risk of making fools of ourselves.

-So, big history tries to meet the need that Schrödinger identified for a more unified account of reality.
-But let me remind you that this is one attempt to tell the story.
-In the future we can imagine many different approaches with different emphases.
-We can imagine biologists’ versions, and we can imagine geologists’ versions, and we can imagine astronomers’ versions.
-And they may tell the same essential story, but they’ll differ in important ways.
+Big history tries to meet the need that Schrödinger identified for a more unified account of reality.
+But remember that this is one attempt to tell the story.
+In the future, we can imagine many different approaches with different emphases.
+We can imagine biologists’ versions, geologists’ versions, and astronomers’ versions.
+They may tell the same essential story, but they’ll differ in important ways.

 The Big History project was created by David Christian with Bill Gates.